ThReinecke/dutch_vocabulary/README.md

 ## Motivation
 I created this project because I couldn't find a suitable app to help me build a C1-level Dutch vocabulary.
 I discovered that ChatGPT provides good word suggestions and decided to automate the process.
-Additionally, I know that I check emails more consistently than apps, making this method more effective for learning.
+Additionally, I check emails more consistently than apps, making this method more effective for learning.
+Of course, this doesn't replace language courses or sophisticated language apps, but it's a good way to stay engaged with a language.

-This project also provided an opportunity to refresh my skills in **Terraform** and **Python**.

 ## Simplified Architecture
-A CloudWatch Event Rule triggers a Lambda each morning at 7:00.
+A CloudWatch Event Rule triggers a Lambda daily.
 The Lambda retrieves all previously sent Dutch words from DynamoDB.
 It then retrieves three new words from ChatGPT, stores them in DynamoDB, and sends them to SES.
 SES delivers them to the end user's email.

 ![Picture of architecture](/images/architecture.jpg)